bernhardAxonIvy/doc/source/engine-guide/tool-reference/control-center.rst

 ==============

-The Control Center integrates all tools to configure an engine, register it as a Windows service and to start & stop the installed |ivy-engine|.
+The Control Center integrates all tools to configure an engine, register it as a Windows service and to start & stop the installed Axon Ivy Engine.

 Launchers